 Tyranny – What Is It?

-I like Vocabulary’s definition and example of Tyranny where it emphasizes the words “repressive” and “cruel“.
-Additionally, this definition demonstrates the subjectivity of “unfair” when applied to words like tyranny.
+First, I like Vocabulary’s definition and example of Tyranny where it emphasizes the words “repressive” and “cruel“.
+Further, this definition does not use the subjective term, “unfair“.

 “Tyranny is a noun that describes a repressive and arbitrarily cruel regime.”

-A good Litmus Test to identify a tyranny is called the “town square test” as described by Natan Sharansky.
-Specifically, the measure of the Tyranny Litmus Test is as follows: if a person cannot walk into the middle of the town square and express his or her views without fear of arrest, imprisonment, or physical harm, then that person is living in a fear society, not a free society.
+“if a person cannot walk into the middle of the town square and express his or her views without fear of arrest, imprisonment, or physical harm, then that person is living in a fear society, not a free society.”

 Examples of Tyrants.

-Based on the tyranny and tyrant definition above, here are some examples of tyranny that has occurred through history and across the world.
+Based on the tyranny and tyrant definitions above, here are some examples of tyranny that have occurred through history and across the world.

-Hitler’s tyranny led to the persecution and extermination of Jews, Gypsies, communists, socialists, trade unionists, homosexuals, Jehovah’s Witnesses, common criminals and others in concentration camps during World War II.
+Indeed, Hitler’s tyranny led to the persecution and extermination of Jews, Gypsies, and communists.
+Additionally, his rule caused the repression and deaths of socialists, trade unionists, homosexuals, Jehovah’s Witnesses, common criminals, and others in concentration camps during World War II.

 2. Caligula’s Reign of the Roman Empire.